SPATIAL-Lab/assignR/README.md

 ## Basic

 Data and tools supporting geographic assignment of materials based on their isotopic chemistry.
-Isoscapes (environmental isotope maps) can be generated externally or defaults (*d2h_world.rda*, *d18o_world.rda*) are provided in the package.
+Isoscapes (environmental isotope maps) can be generated externally or downloaded using the *getIsoscapes* function.
 Data from samples of known origin are used to calibrate the relationship between isoscape and sample values, and can be provided by the user or extracted from the package database (*knownOrig.rda*).
 Database data or user-provided known-origin or unknown origin sample data can be transformed among different H and O isotope reference scales to improve comparability (*refTrans*).
-Functions (*calRaster*, *pdRaster*) support calibrating the isoscape and inverting Bayes theorem to estimate the probability of origin for unknown samples across a geographic study domain.
+Functions (*calRaster*, *pdRaster*) support calibrating one or more isoscapes (multiple layers combined using *isoStack*) and inverting the assignment model to estimate the probability of origin for unknown samples across a geographic study domain.
 Functions (*QA*, *plot.QA*) allow quality assessment of assignment results and comparison of methods using split-sample tests and known origin data.
 Functions (*oddsRatio*, *qtlRaster*, *jointP*, *unionP*) support post-hoc classification of results, summarization of results from multiple samples, and comparison of support for different locations.

 For current production release, see the vignette [here](https://CRAN.R-project.org/package=assignR) and install from CRAN.